Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are there limitations on warranties?

-Limitations on warranties The seller may make certain disclosures in order to limit its contractual liability under the representations and warranties.
+The seller may make certain disclosures in order to limit its contractual liability under the representations and warranties.
 The format and scope of these disclosures are subject to negotiations between the parties.
-The most common method is the disclosure through the organisation of due diligence, which includes setting up a data room containing all relevant documents and information in relation to the target.
+The most common method is the disclosure of the data room that was prepared in view of the due diligence.

 Alternatively, the parties may opt for a separate disclosure or a disclosure letter in which the seller discloses any specific issues it is aware of.
 However, this is less common in Belgium.

-Other limits that are typically used are time limitations, de minimis limitations and/or baskets and caps.
+Other limits that are typically used are time limitations, de minimis limitations and/or baskets and a maximum liability cap.

 When negotiating the terms and conditions relating to the representations and warranties, the buyer may aim at broadening the scope of the representations and warranties by, for example: